Arithmetic

 Names of Constants, Variables and Functions

-As with the Roman alphabet, Musa uses words within expressions to spell the names of constants, variables and functions.
-Placeholder variables, as used for example in the quadratic formula above, are usually written with a single consonant, but names can be any length, and should be separated from numbers.
+As with the traditional notation, Musa uses words within expressions to spell the names of constants, variables and functions.
+Placeholder variables, as used for example in the quadratic formula above, are usually written with a single consonant, but names can be any length, and should be separated from numbers by a dot.
 Unlike most computer languages, Musa doesn't include digits in names, since they'd be read as vowels.

 Units of measurement are always written before numbers, separated by a dot (which implies multiplication), and not plural.
 Measurements usually use magnitude notation: they're real numbers, not integers.
 For example, kg 1°81 is how we write 81 kilograms.